Product labelling, Consumer Information & Education

 Industry expertise is represented on the Ministerial HSR Advisory Group website page.
 The industry is continuing to consider global developments on front-of-pack labelling and provide advice on evaluation of the HSR.
 FGC has submitted on the policy and the five-year evaluation (see the ‘Submissions’ section on this website).

-As at 31 March 2017, over 2700 products in supermarkets had Health Stars on their labels.
-Some 1700 of those are from NZFGC-member companies, while 1000 are the home brands of both Foodstuffs and Countdown, and non-FGC members.
+As at 31 December 2017, more than 3650 products in supermarkets had Health Stars on their labels.
+Some 1891 of those were from FGC-member companies, while the remainder were the home brands of both Foodstuffs and Countdown, and non-FGC members.

-NZFGC member company products carrying HSR as at 30 June 2017 are:
+FGC member company products carrying HSR as at 31 January 2018 are:

 For more information about Health Star Ratings see the Ministry for Primary Industries website: Health Star Ratings